inwardmovement/bookmarks-palette/README.md

-# bookmarks-palette (AHK script)
+# bookmarks-palette
+Command palette to search in your (Chrome) bookmarks, made with [AHK](https://www.autohotkey.com/).

 You can customize :
 - Hotkey (`Ctrl + Space` by default)
 - Toggle _search in folder name_
-- Bookmarks paths
+- Bookmarks profiles paths

-The script contains some personal customizations (dealing with display prefixes), feel free to overwrite them to suite your needs.
+The script contains some personal customizations (dealing with display prefixes and profiles priority), feel free to overwrite them to suite your needs.
+Thanks to [JXON_ahk2](https://github.com/TheArkive/JXON_ahk2/) for JSON parsing.